grepString/SuperSprayPaintMod/README.md

 ## TODO

-- Add more colors and finishes (maybe even custom colors)
+- Add more colors and finishes
 - Increase paint amount per can
 - Add method to clear spawned cans in an area relative to the player